tinijs/tinijs/apps/tinijs.dev/content/ui-posts/307 - chakra/index.md

 Chakra-inspired theme family, homepage: <https://v2.chakra-ui.com>

-This family may also be used as an alternative to these design systems.
-If an exact match is required, you can [create a new family that extends this family](/ui/folder-structure)
+This family may also be used as an alternative to these design systems (if an exact match is required, you can [create a new family that extends this family](/ui/folder-structure)):
 - [Horizon UI](https://horizon-ui.com/documentation/docs/introduction)
 - [Kamii](https://designsystem.raksul.com/731d8c745/p/28c69a-styles)